barryclark/jekyll-now/_posts/2021-07-11-Relearning-linear-regression.md

 ![image](https://user-images.githubusercontent.com/1283020/125233340-2e500c80-e293-11eb-9533-7187f527cd3b.png)

 Oh.
 Oops.
-Looks like I need to learn linear regression for real.
+Looks like I need to learn linear regression beyond just importing scikit-learn.

 It's pretty easy to google for basic blog posts about linear regression, so why am I writing another one?
 Well, for one, it's helping me to consolidate my learnings into notes.
 But also, I found the blogs to be unsatisfactory in giving me a deep understanding.
 I didn't just want to see know how to solve the least squares problem, I wanted to know _why_ the "how" worked.